 You must have a clear schedule during Match Week in order to participate successfully in SOAP.
 Don’t plan any events or trips around this time, and if you have a job, ask for the days off work.

-You’ll need to submit 45 applications as soon as possible on Monday, and in the following days, you need to be available for potential interviews.
+You’ll need to submit 45 applications as soon as possible on Monday, and in the days that follow, you’ll need to be available for potential interviews.
 It’s a stressful and speedy process that will require all of your attention.

 3 | Take the First SOAP Offer You Receive